radixdlt/scrypto-challenges/3-lending/degenfi/README.md

 └─ [INFO ] [User SBT]: Number of loans paid off: 0
 ```

-### Example 3: Leverage 2x
+### Example 3: Leverage 2x Short Strategy

-This example will be more straightforward as it's mostly an extension of the previous example.
-Here, we have Sally who wants to open a 2x leveraged position her XRD.
-Like Bob, Sally will also be only be putting up 1,000 XRD as her principal investment, but now taking out a flash loan to borrow an additional 2,000 XRD to supply a total of 3,000 XRD as collateral.
-Beth will be borrowing $2,000 USD in this example representing a 66% Borrow Limit Usage.
+The previous example allows Bob to open a long strategy leveraged position.
+This example will use the same concepts, but for a different strategy.
+Here, we have Sally who wants to open a 2x short strategy leveraged position against her USD 'stablecoin'.
+Like Bob, Sally will also be only be putting up $1,000 USD as her principal investment, but now taking out a flash loan to borrow an additional $2,000 USD to supply a total of $3,000 USD as collateral.
+Beth will be borrowing $2,000 XRD in this example representing a 66% Borrow Limit Usage.
+This is a short seller strategy, because she is betting that the value of XRD will fall relative to the underlying stable collateral.
+For demonstration purposes, XRD is set to $1 USD.
+If XRD falls in value, Sally can take a flash loan to pay back that XRD at a cheaper price, allowing her to keep more of her underlying stable asset.

 Let's make sure that we are on Sally's account.